7 Best Test Management Software in 2025

 Key Features of TestRail

-• Built-in defect & requirement links for Jira, Azure DevOps, GitHub, and more—plus a robust REST API.
+• Built-in defect & requirement linking: Native integrations to link TestRail with Jira, Azure DevOps, GitHub, and more — plus a robust REST API for custom integrations.

 Pros of TestRail